psycopaths/jdoop/README.md

 To thoroughly evaluate JDoop, we have been using [Emulab][9], a network testbed developed and provided by the
 [Flux Research Group][10] at the University of Utah.

+# Copyright
+Copyright 2015 Marko Dimjašević

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+JDoop dependencies, including those in the `lib/` directory, are free software as well, each licensed under its own license.
+Follow links to respective web pages listed in the *Dependencies* section to find out more.

 [0]: https://github.com/psycopaths/jdart